Half-Life 2's Patch Adds an Incredible Commentary

 Because I tried to watch the documentary and I got really bored really fast and didn't watch it.

-I liked it.
+I like it.

 I have not played Half-Life 2 in a long time.

 I cannot remember the last time I played Half-Life 2 2.
+It's not one that I return to for shits and giggles.

+So it's probably been honestly since like Orange Box.
 So a very, very long time.

 And with the 20th anniversary update, they've made a few little changes, if the introduction by Gabe Newell is to be believed, like patched a few little things and tweaked a few little things.

-But the big update, as far as I can tell, is the addition of developers' commentary all through the game.
+But the big update.
+As far as I can tell, is the addition of developer's commentary all through the game.

 And it is,

-I cannot remember a developer's commentary that is as exhaustive and as ambitious as this developer's commentary is.
+we've obviously like seen this feature in lots of different games before I cannot remember a developer's commentary that is as exhaustive and as ambitious as this developer's commentary is and it was enough to get me really genuinely very interested in replaying Half-Life 2.

-It's extremely detailed in a way that I think even a person who doesn't care that much about Valve or Half-Life 2 will get interested in.
+It's extremely detailed in a way that I think even a person who doesn't care that much about Valve or Half-Life 2 will like get interested in.

 Because the cool thing they do from time to time is it's not just

 people talking about like, well, the graphics card back in 2006 was blah, blah, blah, blah.
+They do do that for whatever.

 They do do that.

 And it is nice that you can just turn on one of those little nodes and it'll be like, it'll tell you the subject of the thing.
+So it'll be like shader compilation.

 And you can just turn it right off.

-Kleiner's lab and he's like here's the ATV suit.
+Kleiner's lab and he's like, here's the ATV suit.
+Here's, let's get on this teleporter.

+Here's a Vortigan.
 He's all crazy.

-It's really genuinely very cool and insightful in a way that I was not anticipating, like getting interested in.
+It's really genuinely very cool and insightful in a way that I was not anticipating like getting interested in.

-It actually makes me a little actually very bummed at the idea of how much institutional knowledge is lost after a game gets developed because it's, you know, all this sorts of documentations and anecdotes, whatever, are buried in documentation somewhere on a drive somewhere.
+It actually makes me a little actually very bummed at the idea of how much institutional knowledge is lost after a game gets developed because it's, you know, all the sorts of documentations and anecdotes, whatever, are buried in documentation somewhere on a drive somewhere.

 Yeah.

-And so few companies would have the time or resources to be like, we're going to bake this into this entire 25 hour long game and have hundreds of these anecdotes and give you kind of a history lesson of how this game was made and it is massively fascinating it is massively fascinating i don't know how useful a lot of this institutional knowledge is because what was surprising for me is how many of these anecdotes
+And so few companies would have the time or resources to be like, we're going to bake this into this entire 25-hour long game and have hundreds of these anecdotes and give you kind of a history lesson of how this game was made.

-like demonstrated that this game was held together with twine and take in certain cases where they were like we actually had to use eight different renderers all operating at the same time because like this wouldn't do this, but this could do this.
+like demonstrated that this game was held together with twine and take in certain cases where they were like we actually had to use eight different renderers all operating at the same time because like this wouldn't do this but this could do this and so like because of the kind of like evolving hardware of the time like they were just kind of figuring it out as they went which like for a game as

-I don't know, totemic as Half-Life 2, you don't think of it being like this project where people had to like.
+I don't know totemic as Half-Life 2 you don't think of it being like this project where people had to like

+Yeah.
 The comparison that kept coming to my mind while playing it was,

+remember that show where they revealed the secrets of magic?
+Oh, sure.
 But it was always like magic that had been around for the past 20 years, right?

-Like it's not, we're not going to run something that's like modern.
+Like, it's not, we're not going to run something that's like modern.
+And at this point, I love Half-Life 2.

-gone in some ways while it's still very fun.
+The kind of core magic of it is gone in some ways, while it's still very fun.

 And now is the time to reveal how it works.

-And one of the anecdotes that they share is that, like, they wanted to make sure the jumps all felt good, that you didn't get frustrated.
+there's a moment when you're in this airboat and throughout that whole sequence there's a number of jumps you're like jumping into the air and one of the uh anecdotes that they share is that, like, they wanted to make sure the jumps all felt good, that you didn't get frustrated.

 So when you go off a jump, they jack down the gravity of the game so that every jump is going to feel good, even if you maybe weren't going necessarily as fast as you should have been going when you did that jump.